Christianity in Tamil Nadu: Saint Thomas Christian denominations

 In 1996, the Syro-Malabar Catholic Church created its first `Diocese of Thuckalay` in Kanyakumari district, (which was under the Syro-Malabar Catholic Archdiocese of Changanassery in Kerala till then), of Tamil Nadu.
 The same year the Syro-Malankara Catholic Church has also newly established the `Diocese of Marthandam` (bifurcated from its Archdiocese of Trivandrum) in Kanyakumari district.
 The Malankara Orthodox Syrian Church established its first diocese Chennai Diocese in the year 1979.
 St. Thomas Mount in Chennai, the place where St. Thomas, one of the disciples of Jesus Christ, was believed to have been martyred, is an important pilgrimage site for Indian Christians.
 The Santhome Basilica, supposedly built atop the tomb of St. Thomas, and the Vailankanni Basilica of Our Lady of Good Health—revered churches by India's Roman Catholics—are good examples of majestic church architectures in Tamil Nadu.

 Christianity In Kanyakumari District

-One of the disciples of Jesus Christ, St.Thomas introduced Christianity in Kanyakumari.
+One of the disciples of Jesus Christ, St. Thomas introduced Christianity in Kanyakumari.
 He built a church in Thiruvithamcode in 63 AD.
 In the first half of the 16th century, thousands of fishermen converted to Catholicism due to the efforts of Francis Xavier.
-In 18th century European missionaries including William Tobias Ringeltaube established Protestant churches and propagated Christianity in Kanyakumari.
+He built a church in Kottar, Nagercoil.
+In the 18th century (1806) European missionary William Tobias Ringeltaube established Protestant churches and propagated Christianity in Kanyakumari district and South Travancore.
+He built a first Protestant Church in mylaudy.

-Caste discrimination was so severe in some parts of the district, that many low castes were not allowed to enter temples and lower caste women were not allowed to cover their breasts.
-During its reign the Kingdom of Travancore enacted several laws which suppressed lower-caste people.
-Missionaries fought for the rights of the suppressed people and pushed the Kingdom of Travancore to restore only some basic rights for the converted Christians.
-As a result, many suppressed people embraced Christianity.